-Pill using ultrasound may replace daily needlesJune 26th, 2012 by Nancy Owano in Medications /
+Pill using ultrasound may replace daily needlesJune 26, 2012 by Nancy Owano in Medicine & Health / Medications

 (Medical Xpress) -- For patients who need daily injections to stay on course, being able instead to take their medication orally would help improve patients quality of life and perhaps even outcomes.
 Daily injections have been an unwelcome part of living with certain illnesses for some patients, with few to no alternatives.
 For diabetics, for example, insulin taken orally would not penetrate tissue fast enough.
 A new ultrasound development called uPill may replace daily injections and could represent a new class of drugs.
 Scientists from the Massachusetts Institute of Technology (MIT) and a company called ZetrOZ are collaborating on the uPill.

 This is a type of pill that uses ultrasound to increase the absorption rate of drugs through tissue in the (GI) gastrointestinal tract.